AbdelazizSoliman/Hello-Microverse/README.md

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Responsive Portfolio <a name="about-project"></a>

-**Hello Microverse** this project will teach you how to Create branches with different base branches, Understand the concept of version control, and Follow GitHub flow.
+**Responsive Portfolio* this project will teach you how to use flexbox and grid and how to build a responsive design using Jquery.

 ## 🛠 Built With <a name="built-with"></a>